 The next step in publishing the submission is to check and finalize the metadata.

 Before publishing the submission, you should check that the metadata for the article is complete and accurate in OJS and matches the metadata on the PDF.
 This is important for ensuring that the content is indexed by Google Scholar, discoverable by other services, and accessible to readers.
+To learn more, see the Better Practices in Journal Metadata guide.

 You can check the metadata for the submission by going to Submissions, opening the submission, going to the Publication tab, and checking the Title, Contributors, and Metadata tabs.